 Though dedicated they’ve still got a sense of fun and these certifiably sword-obsessed lunatics spend time planning their classes, then turn up and teach for nothing more than their love of the art.

-treasurer and has done much to reform the book and record keeping standards in the Society.
+Finn has long served as DDS treasurer until January 2016 and has done much to reform the book and record keeping standards in the Society.

 Martin claims that he was a complete klutz back when he joined DDS, and once hit himself on the head with his own sword.
 However, we would like to think that this and his boundless enthusiasm makes him a better and more sympathetic instructor.